nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_NARRATIVE.md

 ]
 ```

 Gems are a bit tricky, you discovered, as you read the information in the binder.
 Intead of price following a straightforward formula per caret, it increased as the caret got larger.
-A one carat stone, on average, costs more than a half carat stone.
+A one carat stone costs more than double the cost of a half carat stone.
 Again, two carat stones will cost significantly more.

 ```js
 const diamonds = [